ivansglazunov/hasyx/README.md

 *   🔄 = Overwrites the file if it exists.
 *   ✨ = Creates the file only if it does not exist (or always replaces it with `--reinit`).

+**Note:** Files marked with ✨ are "soft copied" - they won't overwrite existing files unless you use `--reinit` or `--force`.
+This is particularly useful for files like `public/hasura-schema.json` that you may have already generated and customized in your project.

 **npm Scripts Setup:**

 During initialization, Hasyx ensures that the following npm scripts are added to your project's package.json: